 Attach machine to an existing Ubuntu Advantage support contract and enable or disable support services such as Livepatch, ESM, FIPS and FIPS Updates.
 When attaching a machine to Ubuntu Advantage, one can also specify services to enable.
-When the 'enable' list is present, any named service will be enabled and all absent services will remain disabled.
+When the 'enable' list is present, any named service will supplement the contract-default enabled services.